Jcreasey23/Small_Sample2/FinalProjectProposal.md

 Class : City

-Int avgTemp;            Average temperature of the city in a given month String cityName;        Name of city being observed Int numRobbery;         Robberies in a given month
+Int avgTemp;            Average temperature of the city in a given month Int numRobbery;         Robberies in a given month
 Int numGta;             Grand theft auto in a given month Int numMurder;          Murder in a given month
 Int numTheft;           Theft in a given month
-String month;           Name of each month in a year String getcityName();   Returns city name
+String month;           Name of each month in a year

-Int getnumRobbery();    Returns number of robbery cases Int getNumGTA();        Returns number of grand theft auto cases Int getnumMurder();     Returns number of murder cases Int getnumTheft();      Returns number of theft cases Int getNumTemp();       Returns temperature in a given
+Int getnumRobbery();    Returns number of robbery cases Int getNumGTA();        Returns number of grand theft auto cases Int getnumMurder();     Returns number of murder cases Int getnumTheft();      Returns number of theft cases Int getNumTemp();       Returns temperature in a given String get month();     Returns month of the year

 The main cpp has sorting functions for each crime.
 The sorting functions sort from highest number of a specific crime to lowest number of that crime.
-It moves each row according to the crime that is being sorted.
+It moves each row in a vector according to the crime that is being sorted.
 The main cpp also has a print vector and a way to print data from different cities side to side.
+A function that reads our .txt files was added as well.
+We then also decided to write the results by month for each city according to a certain crime in their own respective output files.
+(AllCitiesByMurder.txt, AllCitiesByGtA.txt, AllCitiesByRobbery.txt, AllCitiesByTheft.txt).
+There are many different ways for the user to come to a conclusion and answer the question we were trying to answer.

 Possibly crime acts as child class of each city

-# Possible Data to be used: #
+# Data to be used #
 ## Big cities ##
 * Seattle, Washington
 https://data.seattle.gov/Public-Safety/Crime-Data/7qe4-t837 - Seattle Crime from 2008- Present